 After invoking program flatten, use the browser on the first two lines to choose (1) the 3D input seismic data file and (2) the horizon file to flatten about.
 Currently we support Earth Vision Format; in the future we will support general x,y,t triplets as well.
 AASPI software assumes that the vertical axis is positive down.
 While this is the default for most interpretation workstation software, at least one, Petrel, uses the opposite convention.
 Be sure to select the correct setting for Button 14.
 The program can either take a gridded horizon (e.g. EarthVision in Petrel) or an interpolated horizon (e.g. SeisX, ASCII free format).
 The module requires the user to (12 and 13) define a small window above and below the given horizon to flatten.
+The GUI is shown below:

-🗙 AASPI - program flatten (Release Date: March 12, 2015) ]] F ile Help Flatten a user-defined window of in put data defined about a picked horizon Input Data Volume (.H): ao7520/justin/psvm3d_test/justin_pc_prestack_Zp H Browse Input Horizon (Choose Type Below): zhao7520/justin/psvm3d_test/Lower_Barnett_pc.txt Browse 3 View horizon file Convert DC os to Unix Unique Project Name: GUI_demo Suffix: 005 Choose horizon type: gridded (e.g. EarthVision) 🚽 🧲 5 Number of header lines to skip: Total number of columns: 5 7 Column number of line_no: Column number of cdp_no: 2 9 Column number of picks: 5 10 znull value (indicates missing pick): -999999 Window start wrt the horizon in s (vertical axis positive down) -0.05 12 Window end wrt horizon in s (vertical axis positive down) 0.05 13 Vertical axis of picked surface?
-Positive Down (c) 2008-2015 AASPI - The Universi ry of Oklahoma Execute
+🗙 AASPI - program flatten (Release Date: I March 12, 2015) ] F ile H elp Flatten a user-defined window of in out data defined about a picked horizon Input Data Volume (.H): ao7520/justin/psvm3d_test/justin_pc_prestack_Zp.H Browse Input Horizon (Choose Type Below): zhao7520/justin/psvm3d_test/Lower_Barnett_pc.txt Browse 3 View horizon file ert DOS to Unix Unique Project Name: GUI_demo Suffix: 005 Choose horizon type: gridded (e.g. EarthVision) 🚽 🤇 5 Number of header lines to skip: □ 6 Total number of columns: 5 7 Column number of line_no: Column number of cdp_no: 2 9 Column number of picks: 5 10 znull value (indicates missing pick): -999999 11 Window start wrt the horizon in s (vertical axis positive down) -0.05 12 Window end wrt horizon in s (vertical axis positive down) 0.05 13 Vertical axis of picked surface?
+Positive Down 14 Priced Units of ms 15 (c) 2008-2015 AASPI - The Universit y of Oklahoma Execute